CloudChi/FX-Framework/Diagram Error Flow - Common.md

 ```
 ## Frameworks Coding

-In Frameworks coding practices, if an error is thrown by a subscript it is caught, shortcircuits any calling scripts, and displays a meaning error to the user.
+In Frameworks coding practices, if an error is thrown by a subscript it is caught, short circuits any calling scripts, and displays a meaning error to the user.

 ```mermaid
 graph LR